karthikponna/slack_integrations/README.md

 - Fixing the bug
 - Creating a pull request

-We will deeply appreciate your support for the AI community and future readers 🤗
+We will deeply appreciate your support for the future readers 🤗